dreamyloong2005/AIShotPoseAnalyzerProject/README.md

 Step2: Clone OpenPose (https://github.com/CMU-Perceptual-Computing-Lab/openpose) and 3d-pose-baseline (https://github.com/ArashHosseini/3d-pose-baseline) into the project folder.
 For bug fix, make sure you are using the openpose-3dpose-sandbox.py and viz.py from AIShotPoseAnalyzerProject instead of the original ones.
 Step3: Compile OpenPose, remember to tick BUILD_PYTHON in CMake-GUI.
-Step4: Record your video, locate your shot, edit it to a proper length, and then put it under ../AIShotPoseAnalyzerProject/Resources/Videos/
+Step4: Record your shot video, locate your shot, edit the video clip to a proper length, and then put it under ../AIShotPoseAnalyzerProject/Resources/Videos/
 Step5: Run aispa_video_reader.py, enter the complete file name (with extension name) of your video.
 Then you can find Json Files under ../AIShotPoseAnalyzerProject/OutputFiles/Videos/[VideoFileNameWithoutExtensionName]/JsonFiles/
 You can also find the rendered pictures of each frame in PNG under ../AIShotPoseAnalyzerProject/OutputFiles/Videos/[VideoFileNameWithoutExtensionName]/FrameImageFiles/